William Handcock, 1st Viscount Castlemaine

 William Handcock, 1st Viscount Castlemaine, PC (Ire) (28 August 1761 – 7 January 1839) was an Irish MP and a supporter of the union of Ireland with Great Britain.

 Life

-He was born in Dublin, Ireland to Reverend Richard Handcock and Sarah Toler.
+He was born in Dublin, Ireland, Great Britain to Reverend Richard Handcock and Sarah Toler.
 In 1783, Handcock stood for Athlone in the Irish House of Commons and represented the constituency until the Acts of Union in 1801.
 He was Constable and Governor of Athlone 1813–1839 and Governor of County Westmeath 1814–1831.

 Handcock was killed on the Night of the Big Wind in 1839 when the wind blew his bedroom shutters open at Moydrum Castle and hurled him “so violently upon his back that he instantly expired”.

+Namesake

-The Australian city of Castlemaine in the state of Victoria was named in his honour by his nephew Captain W. Wright.
+The Australian town of Castlemaine in the state of Victoria was named in his honour by nephew William Wright in 1854 who was the Commissioner of Crown Lands.
+At the time, the area for which Castlemaine was named was located in the pre-Australian Federation Colony of Victoria.

 Family and title

 On 20 March 1782 he married Lady Florinda Trench (3 August 1766 – 9 February 1851), born in Twyford, Westmeath to William Power Keating Trench, 1st Earl of Clancarty and Anne Gardiner, Countess of Clancarty.
 William and Florinda had no children, and when Handcock was created Baron Castlemaine, of Moydrum (in the Peerage of Ireland) on 21 December 1812 the title had a special remainder "failing heirs of his body to his brother".
 He was further created Viscount Castlemaine on 12 January 1822 but without a special remainder.

 On his death the viscountcy became extinct.
 His barony passed to his brother, whose descendants still hold the title.